OSGeo/gdal/doc/source/development/rfc/rfc92_wkb_only_geometries.rst

 .. _rfc-92:

 =============================================================
-RFC 92: WKB Only geometries
+RFC 92: WKB Only geometries (on hold)
 =============================================================

 ============== =============================================
 Author:        Even Rouault
 Contact:       even.rouault at spatialys.com
 Started:       2023-Jan-31
-Status:        Draft / discussion
+Status:        On hold
-Target:        GDAL 3.7 ?
+Target:        N/A
 ============== =============================================

 Summary